radiaj/GCRC_session3/README.md

 Transfer your results from the STAR/ folder on the cluster to your laptop with Filezilla.
 If you did not run STAR or did not complete the exercise.
 You can download the results here in the counts/ folder.

 Prior to the class, you will also need to download and install the Rstudio Dektop and R on your laptop.
+You will also need to install the DESeq2, RColorBrewer, and gplots R packages need to run the scripts from Bioconductor and/or CRAN.

+For general information on how to install R packages from the CRAN see https://www.r-bloggers.com/how-to-install-packages-on-r-screenshots/.

 ## To install R and RStudio Desktop
 R can be downloaded for Linux, Mac and PC from https://cran.rstudio.com/.